 Hybrid work is more than a change in technology—it’s a change in mindset, a change in culture, and a change in the way you think about physical and virtual spaces to enable an inclusive and productive environment for all.
 The change isn’t easy, but it’s worth it.
 If you make the time to do it right, your employees will be more engaged, more productive, and more connected, even when they’re miles away.
 And they’ll be far less likely to leave for a competitor who has a more sophisticated and flexible model than you do.

-Generative AI, like Microsoft Copilot in Microsoft 365, has the potential to unlock creativity, productivity, and effectiveness in your workforce.
+Generative AI, like Microsoft 365 Copilot, has the potential to unlock creativity, productivity, and effectiveness in your workforce.
 Be bold in embracing AI in the workplace, so your employees have the tools they need to stay ahead of your competition.

 The future of work will continue to evolve, and we’ll all learn along the way.
 As we continue our journey, we’ll keep you updated on our progress and learnings.